Water Damage Restoration in Kingston, NY

 Frozen & Burst Pipe Repair

-When Hudson Valley temperatures drop from freezing, uninsulated pipes in crawlspaces or exterior walls often expand and burst.
+The Situation: When Hudson Valley temperatures drop below freezing, uninsulated pipes in crawlspaces or exterior walls often expand and burst.

 Emergency Water Extraction

-Our truck-mounted units vacuum water out of carpets and off hardwood floors instantly to prevent permanent warping or cupping.
+The Solution: Our truck-mounted units vacuum water out of carpets and off hardwood floors to prevent permanent warping or cupping.

 Sewage Backup Cleanup